jensettl/jensettl.github.io/_posts/2025-09-15-TOP-python-pydantic.md

 ---

 **Pydantic** is a Python library for **data validation and settings management** using Python type annotations.

-It ensures that the data you work with in your application is valid, well-structured, and type-safe.
+> Pydantic ensures that the data you work with in your application is valid, well-structured, and type-safe.

 ---

-## When is it used?
+## When to Use Pydantic
+---

 - Validating and parsing **input data** (e.g., JSON payloads in APIs).
 - Defining **configurations** and environment variables.
 - Ensuring type safety in Python applications.
 - Used heavily in frameworks like **FastAPI**.

----

-## Example: Using Pydantic
+##### Example: Using Pydantic

 ```python

   from pydantic import BaseModel, EmailStr

   # Define a data model